edly-io/devstack/README.rst

 You will need to have the following installed:

 - make
 - Python 3
+    - brew cleanup pyenv
+    - brew install pyenv
+    - pyenv virtualenv 3.6.5 vm_name
 - Docker

 This project requires **Docker 17.06+ CE**.
 We recommend Docker Stable, but Docker Edge should work as well.

 **NOTE:** Switching between Docker Stable and Docker Edge will remove all images and settings.
-Don't forget to restore your memory setting and be prepared to provision.
+Don't forget to restore your memory settings and be prepared to make provisions.

 For macOS users, please use `Docker for Mac`_.
 Previous Mac-based tools (e.g. boot2docker) are *not* supported.